tanaka-geek/binary-chef/README.md

 As of 2/1/2023, you can build executables, convert it to powershell, and obfuscate the *.ps1 automatically.

 This tool will help you with compiling executable binaries automatically.
-Using the Jinja Template of C# file, it accomplish auto insertion of code block.
+Using the Jinja Template, C# file, it accomplish automated insertion of shellcode block.
+Also it supports automated obfuscation in Chameleon

 the execution steps are as in the following.